oshirokn/oshirokn.github.io/index.md

 # Ken Oshiro

-I am a game designer and producer with 3 years of experience, currently studying at Aalto University to obtain a Master's Degree in Game Design and Production.
+I am a game designer and producer with 3 years of experience, currently studying at Aalto University in Game Design and Production.
+My formal education is in Economics (MSc).

 I specialize in gameplay, game economy and player progression.

-I graduated with a MSc in Economics.

 My game projects have won awards in 3 competitions, both for PC and mobile.
 I strive to create games with original game mechanics and/or feel.